Social Emotional Learning & School Counseling » SEL in the Schools

 Ottoson Middle School

-Currently Ottoson Middle School engages in a number of SEL approaches to foster connection and build community.
+Currently Ottoson Middle School engages in a number of SEL practices and approaches to foster connection and build community.
 We use school wide programming, field trips, classroom activities, and dedicated learning community time to achieve our SEL goals.

 To explore more of Ottoson's SEL practices, check out the OMS counseling monthly newsletters